davidwalter0/loadbalancer/README.md

 ```

-Then updated it with a definition similar to the following `kubectl
+Then update  it with  a definition similar  to the  following `kubectl
 apply  -f  service.yaml` to  update  that  service, with  LLB  running
-outside the cluster the accessible port will be a *NodePort*.
+outside  the  cluster the  accessible  port  will  be a  *Port*.
 That
-NodePort will be the upstream *sink* add a new external port using the kubernetes inserted
+NodePort will be the upstream *sink* add a new external port using the
-NodePort value as the destination
+kubernetes inserted NodePort value as the destination

 ```
 # ------------------------- Service ------------------------- #